JennieJennae/PYTHON-PROJECT/README.md

 NOTE:

 For the database, I used an in-memory data structure such as list or dictionaries.
-Used Pydantic for data validation.
-Used the appropriate status codes where necessary.
+I also used Pydantic for data validation and the appropriate status codes where necessary.
-Used proper code structuring.
+Proper code structuring was also utilized.